krlls/stream-bridge/README.md

 The application uses environment variables for configuration.
 Create a `.env` file in the root directory and provide the required environment variables.

+## Contributing

+We welcome contributions from the community to enhance StreamBridge.
+If you're interested in contributing, please follow the guidelines outlined in the project's `CONTRIBUTING.md` file.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+StreamBridge is released under the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+Please refer to the `LICENSE` file for more information.

-## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

-## Acknowledgments

-This boilerplate is based on the work of [ksmi](https://github.com/krlls) and the [Nodejs-TypeScript-Koa-boilerplate](https://github.com/krlls/Nodejs-TypeScript-Koa-boilerplate) repository.

 ## Contact